all-hw/ci-demo/README.md

 ./scripts/ci_sample.sh task bin/HelloW.axf test_data/uart_input.txt
 ```

 We are flashing the firmware binary from *bin/HelloW.axf* file and passing content of the _test_data/uart_input.txt_ file to the microcontroller's uart input.
-Here is the expected output:
+Here is the example output:

 `7b00ab0c-8566-46ae-ada8-45bc2bdc81d4`